ibm-cloud-docs/speech-to-text/websockets.md

 ### Opening a connection and passing credentials
 {: #WSopen}

-The {{site.data.keyword.speechtotextshort}} service uses the WebSocket Secure (WSS) protocol to make the `recognize` method available at the following endpoint:
+The {{site.data.keyword.speechtotextshort}} service uses the WebSocket Secure (WSS) protocol to make the `/v1/recognize` method available at the following endpoint:

 ```
 wss://stream.watsonplatform.net/speech-to-text/api/v1/recognize